zeus-home/zeus/tesseract/README.md

 # Tesseract

-The Home Automation Software which is the brains of the project.
-Meant to run on the central hub in a Linux Environment.
+The software running on the central processing hub responsible for establishing communication woth all the devices and maintaing the state of the home.